WL 24 AHA - Refrigerator HOTPOINT - Free user manual and instructions

 Table of ideal wine temperatures

 This table indicates the approximate temperatures at which wine should be served.
-Should one of your wines need to be served at a temperature that is greater than the temperature inside your wine cellar, we suggest that you leave it wine out for the time that is necessary before you serve it.
+Should one of your wines need to be served at a temperature that is greater than the temperature inside your wine cellar, we suggest that you leave it out for the time that is necessary before you serve it.

 | Amarone | 17°C |